ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"
 - Require "oemid" claim for "oemboot" claim and debug state of permanently disabled.
+- Clarify what happens to OEM ID when companies merge
+- "OEMID" -> "OEM ID"

 --- contributor